Nolski/RITDJI/_posts/2015-02-25-Convictions.md

 Jonathan James is the first juvenile who was incarcerated for cybercrime.
-James installed a backdoor in a server in Dulles, Virginia which would sniff packets passing to and from DTRA employees.
+James installed a backdoor in a server in Dulles, Virginia which would sniff packets passing to and from DTRA (Defence Threat Reduction Agency) employees.

 James house was raided on the evening of January 26, 2000 by agents of the DoD, NASA, and the Pinecrest Police Dept. He was sentenced to 6 months of house